kigster/simple-feed/README.md

   # if the block returns true, the event is deleted
 end

+# Wipe the feed for a given user(s)
 @multi.wipe
 # => [Response] { user_id => [Boolean], ... } true if user activity was found and deleted, false otherwise

+# Return a paginated list of all items, optionally with the total count of items
 @multi.paginate(page:, per_page:, peek: false, with_total: false)
 # => [Response] { user_id => [Array]<Event>, ... }
 # Options: